 - Photo I.D. (state ID, license or Passport)

 Q. How do I register for the Transfermation?

 A. Registration for orientation is online, through your MySuffolk portal.
-Registration is now available and you should complete the registration form as soon as possible to help ensure your spot.
+Registration will be available in November, and you should complete the registration form as soon as possible to help ensure your spot.

 Q. What if I can't attend orientation?

-A. This is the only opportunity for you to attend orientation and register for spring 2014 semester classes, so it’s mandatory for all new transfer students.
+A. This is the only opportunity for you to attend orientation and complete registration for Spring 2015 semester classes, so it’s mandatory for all new transfer students.
 If you cannot attend, please contact us to discuss alternate arrangements.

 Q. Is there an orientation program for parents and family members?